 Accounting Software for Full Cycle Accounts Payable

-Quickbooks.
-AP offices that use Intuit’s Quickbooks get several accounting features that spreadsheets aren’t able to deliver.
-For example, the software offers:
+Intuit’s Quickbooks offers several accounting features that spreadsheets can’t deliver.
+For example:

-- Roles and permissions: Establish custom permissions for various types of employees.
-For example, you can create a unique login for accountants.
+- Roles and permissions: It’s possible to establish custom permissions for various types of employees.
+For example, you can create a custom login for accountants.

 - Ability to send payments to suppliers in over 180 countries.